Board of managers

 Chief Financial Officer

 Kris joined TND in August, 2016 as Chief Financial Officer, bringing with her a background in public accounting, Fortune 200 manufacturing, biotech, aerospace, start ups, IPO, and non-profit experience.
 She enjoys working collaboratively and innovatively, with proven experience in strategic planning and execution, benchmarking and change initiatives.
-She has co-led a ]building project/move of a manufacturing facility within a six month period, consolidated global facilities, and taken on the challenge of starting an internal audit function for a non-profit that was deemed unauditable.
+She has co-led a building project/move of a manufacturing facility within a six month period, consolidated global facilities, and has taken on the challenge of starting an internal audit function for a non-profit that was deemed unauditable.
 Most recently, she was Chief Financial Officer for a non-profit in central Massachusetts with operations in New England, the mid-Atlantic, Puerto Rico and the Virgin Islands.
 Kris is a CPA, and holds an MBA and MS in Accounting from Northeastern University and a BA in English.

-Janine Johnson, AR/AP Specialist brings with her over a decade of experience in accounts payable functions.
+Janine Johnson, AR/AP Specialist, brings with her over a decade of experience in accounts payable functions.
 Most recently, she worked for MHSA, where she was the Accounts Receivable Manager.
 Janine attended Pennsylvania State University and is currently working on her accounting degree at North Shore Community College.
 Janine enjoys taking in a good show/movie in her spare time.

 Communications project Manager